-There’s no doubt that Portland’s creative “maker” spirit fosters a spectacular fashion scene.
+There’s no doubt that the city’s creative “maker” spirit fosters the spectacular Portland fashion scene.
 In fact, our town has spawned more Project Runway contestants — and winners — than any other city.
 See stunning examples of the city’s unique style at these can’t-miss fashion events.

-Just in time for Valentine’s Day, this annual exposition at Portland’s hip Doug Fir Lounge showcases the city’s best lingerie offerings.
-The cheeky event typically draws a younger, fun-loving crowd, with designs by locals like Make It Good and Lille Boutique running the gamut from lacy bits to everyday undies for all genders.
+Just in time for Valentine’s Day, Unmentionable showcases the city’s best lingerie offerings at the Mission Theater.
+The cheeky event typically draws a younger, fun-loving crowd, with designs by locals like North of West and Lille Boutique running the gamut from lacy bits to everyday undies for all genders.

 Another Elizabeth Mollo production, Alley 33 takes “shop local” to a new level: All items on the runway must be available for purchase in Portland.
 The mid-summer show takes place in the alley of Southeast 33rd and Hawthorne, and features fashions from easy-fit casual wear to haute couture.
 Producers take care to showcase local manufacturers of all stripes, including silk-screeners, cobblers, up-cyclists and production designers.

 Declared “Portland’s Official Fashion Week” by Portland Mayor Charlie Hales, FashioNXT takes place in Portland’s chic Pearl District every October.
 Expect appearances by a handful of Project Runway all-stars — previous participants include Michelle Lesniak, Seth Aaron, Mondo Guerra and Viktor Luna — amidst an array of local and international talent.
 The show particularly excels at pushing the boundaries of stylish wearable technology, making headlines as the first major runway show to use smart eyewear and by hosting a wearable tech fashion competition judged by creatives from Nike, Google and Intel.